-Study and evaluation of the impacts of large scale projects on the physical, biological, and socio-economic environmental aspects taking into account environmental laws and regulations and EIA guidelines, identification of impacts, quantification methods, mitigation measures, and monitoring plans.
+Study and evaluation of the impacts of large-scale projects on the physical, biological, and socio-economic environmental aspects considering environmental laws and regulations and EIA guidelines, identification of impacts, quantification methods, mitigation measures, and monitoring plans.
 Case study involving the preparation of an EIA report including sustainability impact assessment and preparation of an environmental management plan.